mvnsib/PCBuilder/README.md

 - [x] Update README.md

 **Sprint Review**

 I began creating the application by using the database-first approach and set up all the relevant tables and its attributes.
 I also partially worked on the main entitites in my login/ register page to prepare for my User functions for Sprint 2.
 The last thing I worked on was the Create functions for all my tables.

 **Sprint Retrospective**

 I have underestimated with the workload that I gave to myself and didn't manage my time too well, and eventually I worked over-time to complete my Sprint.
-To improve for Sprint 2 I need to be able to manage my time better.
+To improve for Sprint 2 I need to be able to manage my time better by coming up with a plan that balances with how much I work and make sure I take regular small breaks to prevent procrastination from working too much/ being stuck at a problem for too long.

 ### Sprint 2: 2/12/2020